aplosdev/aplos/docs/guide/edit-configuration.md

 The `giscus` object contains the variables to make the [Giscus](https://giscus.app/) comments show, for more information check the [Giscus documentation](https://giscus.app/).

 > [!WARNING] Warning
-> The variables above are only needed if you use Giscus as the comment provider in your blog post.
+> The variables above are only needed if you use Giscus as the comment provider in your articles.
 If you use ActivityPub, you can ignore these variables.

 ### Changing theme settings